mturro/poem/open/a_long_division.md

 ## a long division

-I stood in front of sliding glass looking out and over the manufactured
+I stood before the sliding glass looking out and over the manufactured pink
-			pink of a crayon colored number two
+of a crayon colored number two, past
-				past the weathered wooden deck
+the weathered wooden deck and into the
-					into a winter-gray
+fenced stillness of a winter-gray morning.
-					yard.

 Color, sleeping since fall, made it's stand
-against the season in the bright
-			yellow streaks of a common wooden playset
-				unused and moved only by wind
-					at the back of the
-					yard.

-The new year had come and it brought with it
-new television shows,new books new
-      recordings of new people with new money,
-        new and rambling lists of things
-          to do or never do
-          again.

-Waiting for the coffee and letting the morning
-		spill into me one note
-			at a time,
-				I realized,
-					THERE(|)
-on that spot(•),
-		looking out and over
-			that crayon colored {2}
-that I had let some part of mymself oversleep.
-			that crayon colored {2}
-was===
-		more than just a happy reminder
-			of everything that I had===
-			more than just a simple cut out beginning to 2013===
-				more than a happy new year.

-As I stood THERE(|) looking out and over
-			that crayon colored {2}
-				I was looking forward to be sure.
-				 But there was some critical part of me===
-				 some memory of the person I used to want to be===
-				 just now emerging
-				 from the fog of
-				 an unfortunately warm
-				 January mist.

-Perhaps I stood THERE(|?) in parallel.
-	Perhaps THERE(|?) was a former future version of myself
-		THERE(|?) next to me thinking less technically
-			about the color of the
-				yard.

-If it was me at all it was
-not exactly me but me as
-a splinter of time

-The two of us stood THERE(||)
+against the season in the bright yellow
+plastic and chains of a wooden playset
+unused yet swinging in invisible
+wind where the lot stopped and the field began.

+The new year had come and brought with it the
+things that new years bring–new books new money
+new television new recordings of
+new people with new and rambling lists of
+things to do or never to do again.

+(Insert stanza dealing with contentment)

+Yet there in the kitchen before breakfast
+with morning spilling through me note by note
+I could feel some forked version of myself
+whose thought though distant still twisted in mine
+like white milk swirling in dark black coffee.

+As I was looking forward to the new
+year here was some version of me perhaps
+some shadow of the person I used to
+want to be lingering in a soft-boiled
+fog of memory and thought and dream like
+a fault in time both present and remote.

+SCRAPS----->
+The two of us stood there
 looking out through sliding glass
 only just now becoming aware
 of each other.